 Stars are divided into spectral classes, which in turn help to identify their color, size, and luminosity.
 The seven main types of stars are assigned one of the letters O, B, A, F, G, K, and M, remembered by the classic mnemonic “Oh Be A Fine Girl (Guy), Kiss Me,” with their individual star colors, effective temperatures, size and masses compared to the Sun (sol) as follows:

 Harvard Spectral Classification

-The stellar classification sequence has since been extended to include the spectral types L, T, and Y, with L type stars ranging in temperature from 1,300K to 2,000K, and usually red-brown in color; T type stars between 700K and 1,300K K and of a purplish-red hue; and Y type stars showing temperatures of less than 600K.
+The stellar classification sequence has since been extended to include the spectral types L, T, and Y, with L-type stars ranging in temperature from 1,300K to 2,000K, and usually red-brown in color; T-type stars between 700K and 1,300K and of a purplish-red hue; and Y type stars showing temperatures of less than 600K.

 Life Cycle of Stars

-Nebula are large expanses of interstellar gas which mostly contain vast amounts of hydrogen and helium, and when a dense region of a nebula starts to gravitational collapse and heat up, stars begin to form.
-This may in turn result in the birth of just a few dozen stars to many thousands, and to put the process into perspective, our Sun, which has a diameter of 864,938 miles (1.392 million km), would require an amount of gas hundred of times the size of our solar system to form.
+Nebulae are large expanses of interstellar gas which mostly contain vast amounts of hydrogen and helium, and when a dense region of a nebula starts to gravitational collapse and heat up, stars begin to form.
+This may in turn result in the birth of just a few dozen stars to many thousands.
+To put the process into perspective, our Sun, which has a diameter of 864,938 miles (1.392 million km), would require an amount of gas hundreds of times the size of our solar system to form.

 Protostars/T Tauri phase or Brown Dwarfs